 - Proposals must be submitted on the application form provided for FRF grants, which is found on the Union website.

 - The Faculty Research Fund is administered by a committee whose members are appointed by the Academic Affairs Council, or its designee, with each academic division represented by one faculty member.
-Ex-officio and non-voting, the Dean of Academic Departments and Programs will chair the Committee and coordinate its activities.
+Ex-officio and non-voting, the Dean of Academic Departments and Programs (DADP) will chair the Committee and coordinate its activities.

 - Proposals will be reviewed three times a year, once during each term, and should be submitted electronically by the end of the third week of the term.

 - The maximum grant awarded per academic year under this program is $3,000.
+The first round of funding starts in the fall term with the final round of funding in the spring term.

 - Multiple FRF grants in a single year are allowed but the total awarded to a faculty member may not exceed $3,000.